AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 The overflow property is *** set on a parent element *** to instruct a web browser how to render child elements.
 For example, if a div’s overflow property is set to scroll, all children of this div will display overflowing content with a scroll bar.

 ## Resetting Defaults
 All major web browsers have a default stylesheet they use in the absence of an external stylesheet.
-These default stylesheets are known as user agent stylesheets.
-User agent stylesheets often have default CSS rules that set default values for padding and margin.
+These default stylesheets are known as user agent stylesheets.User agent stylesheets often have default CSS rules that set default values for padding and margin.

 Many developers choose to reset these default values so that they can truly work with a clean slate.
 ```